Tehzeeb18/ReactTextAnalyzer/README.md

 - Word Count: Display the number of words in the text.
 - Character Count: Display the number of characters in the text.
 - Text Preview: Preview the modified text.

+# File Structure
+The main code for the text analyzer is located in src/components/TextAnalyzer.jsx.

+# Usage
+Enter your text: Type or paste the text you want to analyze into the textbox.
+Choose an action: Click on the buttons to convert the text to uppercase, lowercase, clear the text, or remove extra spaces.
+View results: The word and character counts are displayed, and you can preview the modified text.